commentChatting in FictionLab

 FictionLab Message Menu & Editing

 Hovering over a message makes three vertical dots appear on the side of the message.
 Clicking on these dots makes a message menu appear.
-This message menu allows you to edit, rewind, and delete messages.
+This message menu allows you to copy, edit, branch, rewind, and delete messages.
 You can also regenerate the message using this menu.

 Editing the message allows you to change parts of the message to your liking.
-It can be used to change events that have happened during the roleplay and to drive the roleplay into a different direction.
+It can be used to change events that have happened during the roleplay and to drive the roleplay in a different direction.
 Use the previously mentioned formatting for best results when editing.

 Messages can also be reported if you find them to break our TOS and guidelines.
 Our staff team will then review the message and take action if needed.